 - Can we improve the existing machine learning algorithms?

 - And can we predict how machine learning will behave on new data?

-The evaluation, carried out by crowd-sourced testers from Amazon’s Mechanical Turk service, demonstrated how explanations can help non-experts in understanding machine learning algorithms.
+The evaluation, carried out by crowd-sourced testers from Amazon’s Mechanical Turk service, demonstrated how explanations can help non-experts to understand machine learning algorithms.
 For example, users without any explanations only got about 60 % accuracy in predicting what the machine learning algorithm would do.
 However, when given explanations, users got over 90% accuracy with less time and effort.
-It took them between 4-6 rather than 12 seconds to predict what the machine learning model would do on a certain data point.
-“Explanations are important,” concluded Singh.
+It took them between four to six seconds rather than 12 seconds to predict what the machine learning model would do on a certain data point.
+“Explanations are important,” Singh concluded.